rithmschool/react_curriculum/Unit-01/01-intermediate_react.md

 ### Using Preact

-One other tool that has been growing in popularity in the React community is Preact, which is a much smaller (3kb) alternative to React with an almost identical API.
+Another tool that has been growing in popularity in the React community is Preact, which is a much smaller (3kb) alternative to React with an almost identical API.
 Preact strips out some of the additional modules that ship with React that you don't use frequently to minimize the file size of the library.
 Switching to Preact involves a little bit of work to set up and you can read more about it [here](https://preactjs.com/guide/switching-to-preact)

+### Immutability

+A bit more of an advanced topic in React is the use of immutable data structures when building larger applications.
+You can read more about it [here](http://reactkungfu.com/2015/08/pros-and-cons-of-using-immutability-with-react-js/), [here](http://jamesknelson.com/should-i-use-shouldcomponentupdate/) and [here](https://facebook.github.io/react/docs/optimizing-performance.html#using-immutable-data-structures)

 ### Additional Resources